Gfuen/AWSSecurityCert/awssecuritystudy.md

 - ORG Management delegates an account as Detective Administrator account for the ORG
 - ..can add any ORG acccount .. option for automatic add
 - ..can also invite accounts outside of the ORG
+- Use the "From Findings" annotations to see the log entries involved in findings

 ## Revoking IAM Role Temporary Security Credentials